Chelsea - Liverpool: Watch live, stream, team news, odds, team news

 Frank Lampard issued the following injury update on Pulisic: “Chilwell is not ready for the game, neither is Christian Pulisic.
 We hope they will work well during the week.”
 And had this to say after their win at Brighton on Monday: “Christian was training with us last week but he had a bit of discomfort a couple of days ago when he was trying to be in contention for today.
 It would have been a big ask for today and he has had to take a few steps back and we will have to see.”

-Liverpool could have Kostas Tsimikas available as he’s back in training following a period of self-isolation after he tested positive for COVID-19.
+Liverpool has Thiago Alcantara on the bench and Kostas Tsimikas available following a period of self-isolation after he tested positive for COVID-19.
 Alex Oxlade-Chamberlain will be missing once again after he picked up a knee injury, while Xherdan Shaqiri is battling back from yet another injury.

 What they’re saying